ipfs/camp/QUIET_ROOM/README.md

 ## Art

-There will be an art installation in the quiet room called [Seed Me Forever](art-SeedMeForever.md)
+There will be an art installation in the quiet room called [Remembering Network](art-RememberingNetwork.md)